 A text written according to the guidelines in these books is very easy to paste advertisements into of course, and luckily for me things had turned out such that my participation on the web has never been advertisement funded.
 The advertisements can be placed wherever a pull quote could go, or where in some magazines an illustration would go, as in such well known publications as Harper's or the New Yorker.
 These guidelines created the flexibility two column layouts on paper can provide to insert unrelated material in the midst of a body of text, and indeed, you can see that some of them must have come straight from looking at such layouts on paper and trying to understand what made them more readable.
 Except, they missed the point, as the many great sites on typography both for paper and the web have explained.
 The issue is not necessarily the length or complexity of the text, which should vary with the purpose of whatever is being written.
 The issue is with the legibility of the words due to the combination of font, layout of the page, and layout of the words themselves.
 The combination of this often eviscerated or pre-masticated form of writing for the web leads to web pages with not much reason for anybody to stick around looking at them, with the obvious exceptions of sites that are primarily about movies, sounds, or visual art of some other kind.
 So the folks writing in this way resort to flashier graphics to hold interest, just as advertisers and other propagandists do.
 Which is incredibly counterproductive, because the problem is that the writing isn't dense enough.
 As we all know too well, this lack of density left great big gaps for the propaganda sellers specializing in outrage to farm for clicks.

-Still, all is far from lost.
+Still, all is far from lost, although the hard work to get back to a good situation is not simple.
+Téa Smith's assessment of the situation strikes me as both hard nosed and determined not to surrender the store to the thieves, and considering she has considerable experience in the professional parts of the web, that counts for a lot.
 There is plenty of potential for the web yet, positive potential that isn't about leaving it in the hands of the worst elements among those who can access a wifi spot or get paid to spread propaganda.
 While it is true that simply trying to totally banish advertisements and other forms of propaganda would not in itself magically fix the web, there is plenty that can be done by anyone who has to use the web to challenge the hegemony of "social media" and the advertising model.
 If more of us built websites and voted with our virtual feet to refuse to participate in or otherwise support censorship platforms like reddit, most newsites, and yes "social media," that in itself would be amazing.
 But I am all too aware that most internet service providers no longer provide a few hundred megabytes of space to build personal websites in anymore, and that in any case, not everyone has the time or desire to do that, for many good reasons.
 So I would honestly suggest reading Lukianoff and Haidt's book, especially Part IV where they provide practical recommendations for day to day actions that fit sensibly within the busy workday of anyone.
 My only quibble with them is that I totally disagree with supporting or taking part in any organization founded by former staffers of "social media" or "search engine" companies.
 They have fundamentally mixed motives if not perverse incentive to try to save propaganda and encourage the enclosure of the web.
 More of the same problems, even more nicely such as with less pornography and an end to animated gifs, will not fix what is wrong with the web.

 Our key challenge I think, in facing up to what is wrong with the web and fixing it, is resisting the encouragement to look for some sort of "technical solution."
 Neither machine learning or anything labelled artificial intelligence is going to somehow be deployed and auto-fix what are in fact social problems.
 Zittrain draws a parallel between individual personal computers and autistic persons who cannot easily recognize and interpret social cues.
 In this he is both right, and nastily wrong.
 The issue is not the computers as such, but the operators who make use of them, from the people who just want to play a game or surf to the ones who courtesy of a filter bubble driven by outrage stoking algorithms take part in on-line mobs.
 If we keep talking about the computers, then we will keep looking at the computers in themselves to solve it via new filters, dropping the generative aspects of the web and the internet more broadly, or other such approaches.
 But as Zittrain himself notes, an important problem that desperately needs solving is building in means of providing social cues and enforcing their recognition.
 Lukianoff and Haidt are not taking the same direction, yet they are also talking in part about the problems created by lack of social cues and the subsequent reinforcement of other social trends that are not in themselves about the web.
 Different ways of moderating on-line platforms and providing feedback among participants to create observable social cues are an important start.
 Like it or not, we can't automate away dealing with these issues, we have to work on establishing social mores on-line.
 Nor can we fix the issue by demanding that no one ever be able to participate anonymously on-line again, because people behave excruciatingly badly under their own names all the time.
 No matter what, we who are participating on-line have to fix it, not wait around for a magic saviour to supposedly write a software solution.